IAmDaanE/ai-image-approximation/README.md

 ## About the Project

-This was written in python using [my very own machine learning library](https://github.com/IAmDaanE/bare-bones-ml).
+This was written in python using my very own [barebones_ml](https://github.com/IAmDaanE/bare-bones-ml) machine learning library.
 The input to the neural network is the coordinate of the pixel on the image, the output is its approximation of the greyscale value of that pixel.

 ## Getting Started